frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 A package is a set of resources + additional metadata.
 To showcase a package validation we need to use one more tabular file:

+> Download [``capital-valid.csv``](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/capital-valid.csv) and put into the `data` folder to reproduce the examples.

 ```bash title="CLI"
 cat data/capital-valid.csv
 ```